ITPrism/CrowdfundingPayment-PesaPal/README.md

 ---------

 ###v1.2
-* It was made compitable with Crowdfunding v2.5
+* It was made compatible with Crowdfunding v2.5
+* It was added update server.

 ###v1.1
 * Added a currency to the request.